This post may contain affiliate links. Please read my affiliate policy for more information.

 The only way to understand your cash flow is to list all sources of income (what comes in) and compare that to your existing expenses (what goes out).
 It’s important to find out if you are spending more than you are earning (Boo!).
 Or if you have a cash surplus at the end of each month (Yay!).

-Be sure to download the Income and Expenses Worksheet to help you track expenses.
-It’s a simple spreadsheet created to automatically calculate your monthly cash flow based on your input.
+Be sure to download the Income and Expenses Worksheet to help you track your expenses.
+Or use the Expenses Spreadsheet to automatically calculate monthly and YTD expenses.
+It’s a simple MS Excel spreadsheet that automatically calculates your monthly cash flow based on your specific input.
 You can change the titles in any row, add additional rows or delete rows not applicable to you.
-You could also use any number of online budgeting tools.

 Budgeting is the top of the list for a reason.
 This is one of the more important money management skills every widow should have.